-Not only must they look lovely in coral satin and dance a mean Macarena, they'll keep you sane and smiling from the engagement to the after party.
-Whether it's just one sister or a gaggle of gal pals from all different stages of your life, your bridesmaids will be among your biggest supporters on the big day.
+Not only must they look lovely in coral satin and dance a mean Macarena, knowing how to pick your bridesmaids will keep you sane and smiling from the engagement to the after party.
+Whether it’s just one sister or a gaggle of gal pals from all different stages of your life, your bridesmaids will be among your biggest supporters on the big day.
 Choose them wisely.

 Determine the size